Updated on 16/01/2023

 So what is the state of the media industry in Italy?

-Even some of the more traditional areas have actually shown positive signs in recent years, showing a good ability to adapt to the latest digital transformations.
-For example, in 2018, cinema had a total revenue of €615 million and is expected to maintain growth of about 4% by 2023.
-Or again, the book segment is surprisingly positive, managing to achieve an expected growth rate of +0.2%, also thanks to the fact that ebooks have been in Italy for a number of years and have become a publishing tool capable of giving a boost to the entire segment, while still remaining a “minority” support in Italy compared to elsewhere.
+Even some of the more traditional areas have actually shown positive signs in recent years, demonstrating a good ability to adapt to the latest digital transformations.
+For example, in 2018, cinema recorded revenues of €615 million and is expected to grow by around 4% by 2023.
+Or still, the segment of the books shows surprisingly in positive succeeding to total a rate of increase previewed of +0,2%, also thanks to the fact that ebooks have landed in Italy for several years and have become a tool for editorial use capable of giving a boost to the entire segment, while remaining in our country still a “minority” support than elsewhere.